Loading Spatial Data

 }

-To confirm that we succesfully loaded both samples in, we can take a look at the contents of list_seurat.
-We should see that there are two Seurat objects in our list that correspond to each sample.
+To confirm that we have succesfully loaded both samples in, we can take a look at the contents of list_seurat.
+We should see that there are two Seurat objects in our list corresponding to each of our samples.

 list_seurat